$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Does it actually stop the litter and trap the litter?

-Unless you are protecting the surface of the floor from the litter box, most of the litter mat should be in front of and to the sides of the box and not underneath it.
+Unless you are only protecting the surface of the floor from the litter box, most of the litter mat should be in front of and to the sides of the box and not underneath it.

 Some litter mats don’t really stop the spread of litter.
 You need the best litter mat.

-This is also true of the ‘Welcome’ door mats we have at the front door of our home.
-Some work well, don’t they?
-Others just don’t.
+This is also true of the Welcome door mats we have at the front door of our home.

-These mats are called litter trappers because there are two layers.
-The top layer has a honeycomb structure for the litter to fall through.
 To empty the mat, pick up the mat and empty the litter back into the litter box.
 Voila!
 If any litter gets lodged in the top layer, the mat can be rinsed.

-This simple change to using a bigger and better litter mat can make a big difference.
-The incredibly popular Pieviev Litter Mat below comes in two sizes, the largest being 30″ x 24,” which is large.
+The incredibly popular Pieviev Litter Mat below comes in two sizes, the largest being 30″ x 24″, which is large.

-A top-entry box is the best box to cut down on litter tracking.
-Is it the best choice for your cat?
+A top entry litter box is the best box to reduce litter tracking.

-Top-entry litter boxes are not suitable for kittens and may not be suitable for senior cats.
+Top entry litter boxes are not suitable for kittens and may not be suitable for senior cats.

-You may not think you need a giant litter box, and you don’t want to be tripping over the litter box; however, research shows that larger litter boxes are definitely better for kitty.
+You may not think you need a giant litter box, and you don’t want to be tripping over the litter box, however, research shows that larger litter boxes are definitely better for kitty and definitely better for stopping the spread of litter.

 Consider the space you have and whether a bigger box could be an option.
-A bigger litter box will mean less litter on the floor.

 Here is a simple method to find the approximate best size litter box for your cat.
 Measure the cat from the top of his nose to the base of his tail.
 The box should be one and a half times that measurement.

-If your cat is large there is a good chance that litter is going to be difficult to contain.
 The problem may be that the litter box is too small.
 This article is about litter boxes for large kitties.

-If your cat hasn’t used a covered litter box or a top entry litter box before, the cat may need some transition time.
-Leave the old box in place for some time so that the cat has time to adjust to the new box.
+If your cat hasn’t used a covered litter box or a top entry litter box before, the cat may need some transition time to adjust to the new litter box.

 3. How To reduce Litter Tracking With A Cardboard Box